-At Carshalton High School for Girls we recognise not only the importance of allowing students to flourish academically but we also embrace our wider role in preparing them for their adult life.
-Part of our role in that preparation is ensuring we promote British Values alongside our core school values: community, harmony, success and growth.
+At Carshalton High School for Girls we recognise the importance of allowing students to flourish academically and embrace our role in preparing them for their adult life.
+Part of our role in that preparation is our promotion of British Values within our core school values.

-Our government has set out five fundamental British Values that we share as a society and we actively promote these values through our curriculum, particularly our Citizenship curriculum, and the holistic development of our learners through active engagement with the community, student voice, current affairs and student and teacher run activities.
-The following examples are an indication of some of the many ways we seek to embed British Values at CHSG, which, by far, is not an exhaustive list.
+We actively promote the five core British Values through our curriculum, particularly our Citizenship curriculum, and the holistic development of our students through active engagement with the community, student voice, current affairs and student and teacher run activities.
+The following examples are an indication of some of the ways we embed British Values.

 Students are also given the chance to take part in the annual Sutton Youth Parliament elections and recently voted in the UK Youth Parliament 'Make Your Mark' vote.
-We run mock General Elections and last year the school community engaged in a mock EU Referendum.
-Students are also able to take part in the Magistrates Mock Trial, the Citizenship debating club and a number of other local debating competitions such as the Jack Patchey Speak Out Challenge.
+We run mock General Elections.
+Students are also able to take part in the Magistrates Mock Trial, and a number of other local debating competitions such as the Jack Patchey Speak Out Challenge.
 Democracy is actively promoted in our teaching of Citizenship, History, Government and Politics and Sociology.

 The Rule of Law

-The importance of laws, whether they be those that govern the class, the school or the country as a whole are consistently reinforced throughout the school day through our behaviour for learning policy, assemblies and the curriculum, particularly in Citizenship and PSHE where students are taught about our laws, where they came from and our criminal justice system.
+The importance of laws, whether they be those that govern the class, the school or the country are consistently reinforced throughout the school day through our behaviour policy, assemblies and the subject curriculum, particularly in Citizenship and PSHE where students are taught about our laws, where they came from and our criminal justice system.
 We foster strong community links with local authorities such as the Police, Fire Service and local magistrates.
-A respect for rules and laws creates harmony within our school and ensures all students are fully informed, feel safe and are protected both in school and in their wider life.
+Respect for rules and laws creates harmony within our school and ensures all students are fully informed, feel safe and are protected both in school and in their wider life.

-Part of our school ethos is growth.
-We strive to prepare students to enter the world as independent, confident citizens that have a life-long passion for learning and making informed choices throughout their lives.
-Students are encouraged to know, understand and exercise their rights, responsibilities and personal freedoms and receive advice and support about how to exercise these safely, for example, through our teaching of E-safety in ICT lessons, Sociology lessons and during tutor time as well as through assemblies.
-CHSG sets high expectations and promotes strong aspirations from all students encouraging them to strive for nothing short of optimum success.
+We prepare students to enter the world as independent, confident citizens that have a life-long passion for learning and making informed choices throughout their lives.
+Students are encouraged to know, understand and exercise their rights, responsibilities and personal freedoms and receive advice and support about how to exercise these safely, for example, through our teaching of E-safety in ICT lessons, Sociology lessons and during Personal Development sessions in tutor time as well as through assemblies.
+We set high expectations and promote strong aspirations from all students encouraging them to strive for nothing short of optimum success.

 Mutual Respect and Tolerance of those of Different Faiths, Beliefs and those Without Faith

-Harmony is at the core of our school ethos and CHSG students foster excellent relationships based on respect and trust.
-Through our curriculum and pastoral support systems everyone in our school community is able to learn and thrive together in an environment of high standards, courtesy and consideration.
-The Peer Mentoring programmes, Year 10 and Year 7 paired reading partnerships and House System facilitates the promotion of mutual respect and support between students across different year groups where they work together to achieve goals.
+Our students foster excellent relationships based on respect and trust.
+Through our curriculum and pastoral support systems everyone in our school community is able to learn and thrive in an environment of high standards, courtesy and consideration.
+Peer Mentoring programmes, Year 10 and Year 7 paired reading partnerships and House System facilitates the promotion of mutual respect and support between students across different year groups where they work together to achieve goals..

-We pride ourselves in successfully unlocking the potential of all members of our school and enriching them with opportunities for spiritual, moral, social and cultural development that incorporate our country’s fundamental British Values.
+We pride ourselves in successfully unlocking the potential of all members of our school and enriching them with opportunities for spiritual, moral, social and cultural development that incorporate fundamental British Values.